mono/website/docs/advanced/pinvoke/index.md

 The [System.Boolean](http://docs.go-mono.com/index.aspx?link=T:System.Boolean) (**bool** in C\#) type is special.
 (FUBAR might be more appropriate.)
 A `bool` within a structure is marshaled as an `int` (a 4-byte integer), with 0 being `false `and non-zero being `true`; see [UnmanagedType.Bool](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.UnmanagedType.Bool) .
 A `bool` passed as an argument to a function is marshaled as a `short` (a 2-byte integer), with 0 being `false` and -1 being `true` (as all bits are set); see [UnmanagedType.VariantBool](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.UnmanagedType.VariantBool) .

-You can always explicitly specify the marshaling to use by using the **MarshalAsAttribute** on the boolean member, but there are only three legal UnmanagedType values: **UnmanagedType.Bool**, **UnmanagedType.VariantBool**, and [UnmanagedType.U1](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.UnmanagedType.U1). **UnmanagedType.U1** , the only un-discussed type, is a 1-byte integer where 1 represents `true` and 0 represents `false`.
+You can always explicitly specify the marshaling to use by using the **MarshalAsAttribute** on the boolean member, but there are only three legal UnmanagedType values: **UnmanagedType.Bool**, **UnmanagedType.VariantBool** and [UnmanagedType.U1](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.UnmanagedType.U1). **UnmanagedType.U1**, the only un-discussed type, is a 1-byte integer where 1 represents `true` and 0 represents `false`.

 If you need to marshal as another data type, you should overload the method accepting the boolean parameter, and manually convert the boolean to your desired type: